 1. Foreign Government-Sponsored Talent Recruitment Program.
 An effort directly or indirectly organized, managed, or funded by a foreign government, or a foreign government instrumentality or entity, to recruit science and technology professionals or students (regardless of citizenship or national origin, or whether having a full-time or part-time position).
 Some foreign government-sponsored talent recruitment programs operate with the intent to import or otherwise acquire from abroad, sometimes through illicit means, proprietary technology or software, unpublished data and methods, and intellectual property to further the military modernization goals and/or economic goals of a foreign government.
 Many, but not all, programs aim to incentivize the targeted individual to relocate physically to the foreign state for the above purpose.
 Some programs allow for or encourage continued employment at United States research facilities or receipt of federal research funds while concurrently working at and/or receiving compensation from a foreign institution, and some direct participants not to disclose their participation to U.S. entities.
-Compensation could take many forms including cash, research funding, complimentary foreign travel, honorific titles, career advancement opportunities, promised future compensation, or other types of remuneration or consideration, including in-kind compensation.
+Compensation could take many forms including cash, research funding, complimentary foreign travel, honorific titles, career advancement opportunities, promised xii.
+Affirmative Action and Pay Transparency Requirements